chieffancypants/angular-hotkeys/README.md

 ## Credits:

-Muchos gracias to Craig Campbell for his [Mousetrap](https://github.com/ccampbell/mousetrap) library, which provides the underlying library for handling keyboard shortcuts.
+Muchas gracias to Craig Campbell for his [Mousetrap](https://github.com/ccampbell/mousetrap) library, which provides the underlying library for handling keyboard shortcuts.